BlueBubblesApp/bluebubbles-docs/server/advanced/macos-virtualization/running-bluebubbles-on-UTM/README.md

 1. To enable `Detect Localhost Address`, create a firewall rule
     1. Allow any for source
     1. Only allow your VM IP and port for destination (default port is usually 1234 but can be changed in settings)
-    1. This will allow machines on the network to bypass port forwarding or BYO proxies when on the LAN but still restrict the VM from communicating to other machines on your network
+    1. This will allow machines on the network to bypass port forwarding or BYO proxies when on the LAN but still restrict the VM from communicating with other machines on your network and the host